 Despite her commitment to her current regimen, Strauss wasn't always the fitness enthusiast she is now.
 While she grew up training in gymnastics and ballet—her mother is a dance teacher—she gravitated to a party mindset as her career took off.

 "It wasn't until about a year ago that I got really into fitness again," she says.
 "I think I'm down over 50 pounds total just from clean eating.
-I've been eating meals from a company called ICON Meals and not drinking alcohol.
+I've been eating meals from a company called Trifecta Nutrition and not drinking alcohol.
 It's been such a positive change in my life.
 I've certainly gotten more serious about fitness as I've learned more about it."

 Strauss now works with a trainer when she's home in L.A., but the real challenge is maintaining her routine on the road.
-"Hotel gyms haven't come as far as you would think in the year 2016," she says.
+"Hotel gyms haven't come as far as you would think," she says.
 "You do what you can with bodyweight exercise and resistance bands.
 You can always do step-ups on park benches, and lunges, and stuff like that.
 It's a pretty safe bet that you'll find me running around somewhere in the city that day if I have a show.
 You just have to make it work."

 And, no, she doesn't suffer from FOMO.
 Quite the opposite.
 "It's funny.
 Now that I have this whole healthy lifestyle, instead of going out drinking and partying at night after shows, I'll be laying in my tour-bus bunk looking at Pinterest for resistance-band workouts that I can do on the bus in the next day," she says.
 "It's a totally different experience.
 There are always going to be people out partying, but those people aren't always happy.
 I can't say I never miss going out and drinking, but I definitely wouldn't trade it for what I do now."